-- Skip Untranslated Strings option will exclude strings without translations from the exported file.
+- Skip untranslated strings – exclude strings without translations from the exported file.

-- Export Only Approved Translations means that your translated files will contain only the strings that were reviewed by a proofreader.
+- Export only approved translations – translated files will contain only the strings that were reviewed by a proofreader.

-- Automatically Fill in the Regional Dialects option is useful when the project is translated into the language dialects (e.g. Portuguese, Brazilian).
+- Automatically fill in the regional dialects – useful when the project is translated into the language dialects (e.g. Portuguese, Brazilian).
 Translations from Portuguese will be automatically copied to untranslated strings in Portuguese, Brazilian during the download.

 In case your project contains duplicated strings, you can choose how the system should treat them: